 My interest in writing began at age seven.
-That was in poetry.
-By age fourteen I was taking journalism courses and working on the school newspaper, specializing in features.
+By age fourteen I was taking journalism courses and working on the school newspaper.
 Under my guidance our newspaper won a national first-place Columbia University journalism award and the staff went to New York City to receive it.
 In the post of features editor, I interviewed every famous person within range, from the Speaker of the U.S. House to musician Dave Brubeck.
 The photos below are from that period (I was a teenager.)

 I won a couple of North Carolina first-place state awards in journalism.
-Immediately afterwards, at Duke University, I worked on the college paper, The Chronicle, in features, again interviewing interesting people, such as the head of the parapsychology lab, J.B.
+Immediately afterwards, at Duke University, I worked on The Chronicle, again interviewing interesting people, such as the head of the parapsychology lab, J.B.
 Rhine.

-Following the advice of the Raleigh News & Observer reporter, David Murray, who accompanied me to Dearborn, Michigan, for the national leg of a state journalism context I’d won,
+Following the advice of the Raleigh News & Observer reporter, David Murray, who accompanied me to Dearborn, Michigan, for the national leg of a state journalism contest I’d won,

 I majored in history (graduated with Honors and Distinction).

-Then I took a master’s degree in literature at Columbia University (thesis on William Faulkner).
-Graduated, I opted to live in the City.
-My ambition had always been focused on writing; the goal of the seven-year-old never changed.
-But my first job was as a receptionist for the New York branch of a Hollywood literary agency.
-Quickly moving on, I joined United Feature Syndicate as an assistant editor.
-Besides editing, with my press credentials, I attended interesting New York events.
+I took a master’s degree in literature at Columbia University (thesis on William Faulkner).
+Graduated, I lived in the City.
+My ambition had always been focused on writing But my first job was as a receptionist for the New York branch of a Hollywood literary agency.
+Moving on, I joined United Feature Syndicate as an assistant editor.
+With my press credentials, I attended interesting New York events.